 One of the most potent natural cleaners out there is vinegar.
-It is a non-toxic substance and hence has the added advantage of being perfectly safe for your pets or for any perchers that may occasionally bask on your roof.
+It is a non-toxic substance with the added advantage of being perfectly safe for your pets or for any perchers that may occasionally bask on your roof.
 It is also a readily available kitchen item.
-To use vinegar as a cleaning agent, soak your cleaning sponge in it and then spread it over the surface.
+To use vinegar as a cleaning agent, soak your cleaning sponge and spread it over the surface.
 Be sure to have swept the surface before dabbing it with vinegar.

 Try Household Bleach

 Another beneficial agent against mold and mildew is your regular household bleach.
-Mix about a cup of the bleach with about a gallon of water and fill up a spray bottle.
-Spray stains, accumulating grime and mold with this solution, leave the bleach to do its magic.
+Mix about a cup of bleach with about a gallon of water and fill a spray bottle.
+Spray stains, accumulating grime and mold with this solution, leaving the bleach to do its magic.

 Bleach tends to dry off in about fifteen to twenty minutes.
 Using a soft bristle brush or scrubber, gently scrub out the affected areas.
-Remember to use the spray to dampen hardened grime, so you do not peal out the roof coating.
-Always use the circular motion to clean.
+Remember to use the spray to dampen hardened grime, so you do not peel out the roof coating.
+Always use a circular motion to clean.
 Once done, rinse out the roof with plain water.

 Do not pour the solution on the roof directly.
 If you cannot use a spray bottle, wet a rag or sponge in the solution and use that instead.
-Pouring a bleach solution directly on the roof is sure to make the solution drip down the sides of your camper, leaving your paint to possible discolor.
-Keep in mind that just like harsh chemicals, harsh brushes, or improper pressure while learning how to wash the RV roof can cause damage.
+Pouring a bleach solution directly on the roof is sure to make the solution drip down the sides of your camper, leaving your paint to discolor.
+Remember that just like harsh chemicals, harsh brushes or improper pressure while learning to wash the RV roof can cause damage.
 Patience is an essential ingredient when it comes to cleaning your RV’s roof or any other part.

 Use Your Regular Dishwashing or Laundry Detergent.

-If you use mild detergents to clean your utensils and laundry, you do not need to invest in a separate cleaning agent for your RV rubber roof.
+You do not need to invest in a separate cleaning agent for your RV rubber roof if you use mild detergents to clean your utensils and laundry.
 Most mild detergents work well to keep your roof sparkling as long as you remember to dilute and use them.
 Create a solution by mixing about 3 oz of your soap in a gallon of water.
-Apply this using a medium bristle brush on your roof after you have thoroughly swept it.
+Apply this using a medium bristle brush on your roof after thoroughly sweeping it.

 Scrub gently after about 10 minutes and rinse it off.
-Remember to work in small sections and to use the circular motion while scrubbing.
-As mentioned before, stay clear of detergents that use petroleum solvents as their degreasing agent.
-Besides, it is a good idea to keep away from cleansers that use citric additives.
+Remember to work in small sections and to use a circular motion while scrubbing.
+As mentioned before, avoid detergents that use petroleum solvents as their degreasing agent.
+Besides, avoiding cleansers that use citric additives is a good idea.
 As long as your soap is free of harsh abrasives, it is an ideal cleaner, especially when it comes to tackling chalk accumulations and sticky grime spots.
 Mild mold build-up is also cleansed well by detergents.
 Remember to rinse the roof thoroughly to avoid residue build-up on the sides.

 Fight Tree Sap with Fast Action

-If you use your RV in areas where the possibility of fruit-fall and tree sap (or any harsh environmental fall-out) is frequent, you are no stranger to the kind of dirt they spread on your roof.
-Tree sap and fruit have an especially sticky gluey consistency, and this can become a nightmare to clean when left too long.
+If you use your RV in areas where the possibility of fruit fall and tree sap (or any harsh environmental fall-out) is frequent, you are no stranger to the kind of dirt they spread on your roof.
+Tree sap and fruit have an especially sticky gluey consistency, which can become a nightmare to clean when left too long.
 The stores offer an abundance of tree sap stain solutions, promising magic results.
-But do not worry, you do not need a special cleaning agent to tackle tree sap.
+But do not worry; you do not need a special cleaning agent to tackle tree sap.

 What you do need is your cleaning reflex.
-Tree sap, especially, should be removed as soon as possible, so get your cleaning game on as soon as you notice them.
+Tree sap should be removed as soon as possible, so get your cleaning game on as soon as you notice them.
 Letting sap accumulate on the roof for an extended period can result in unremovable stains.
 Bleach and vinegar solutions used repetitively in the manner discussed above will enable you to get rid of the stains.
-Remember, the best action against tree sap is to remove it when it is still fresh.
-Do not wait for your next cleaning schedule to handle them.
+Remember, the best action against tree sap is to remove it when it is fresh.
+Please do not wait for your next cleaning schedule to handle them.